elfsight/react-elfsight-widget/README.md

 # react-elfsight-widget

-The component that helps you to add [Elfsight](https://elfsight.com/) Widget to your React App.
+The component that adds [Elfsight](https://elfsight.com/) Widget to a React App.

 This package _DOES NOT_ contain any Elfsight Widgets itself.